-Nicolas Cage net worth and salary: Nicolas Cage is an American actor who has a net worth of $25 million.
+Nicolas Cage is an American actor who has a net worth of $25 million.
 His net worth at one time much higher, easily over $100 million, after earning at least $200 million from movie salaries alone.
 Nick's profligate spending is somewhat infamous today.
 We detail his years-long impressively wild spending spree later in this article.

 Nicolas Cage was born Nicolas Kim Coppola on January 7, 1964 in Long Beach, California.
 His father August Coppola was a professor of literature and his mother Joy Vogelsang was a dancer and choreographer.
 August passed away from a heart attack in 2009.
 Cage has two brothers and attended Beverly Hills High School and UCLA's School of Theatre.
 Through his father, Cage is the nephew of director Francis Ford Coppola and actress Talia Shire, and the cousin of directors Sofia Coppola and Roman Coppola, and actor Jason Schwartzman.
 To avoid the appearance of nepotism, Cage changed his last name, which was inspired by the Marvel Comics superhero Luke Cage.